Maxwells-Angel/Maxwells-Angel.github.io/_posts/2024-09-01-SAE-Unlearning1.md

 That said, there are lots of ways to be wrong, and only one way to be right.
 One could imagine, for example, a model that scores very well on the above two metrics by being initialized with random weights.
-Ideally, the differences we see between the unlearn and the Baseline/SAE Reconstruction model are selective.
+Ideally, the differences we see between the Unlearn and the Baseline/SAE Reconstruction model are selective.
 We should only see differences between their predictions when the knowledge target is involved.